louisteenbrink/www/posts/2017-07-03-a-world-retreat-is-the-best-thing-we-ve-ever-done.md

 It is now a thing done.
 At first sight, the magic happened as everyone was really psyched to put a real face on our respective Slack avatars! (hint: the Playa de Ribeira d’Ilhas is surely responsible for that).
 As soon as everyone landed in Portugal, we gathered the whole crew around a few sangrias and a buffet full of Portuguese specialties while our COO kicked off the event with a speech (while our CTO was enjoying a few waves :D)

-From there, it’s been a pure bliss revolving around yoga, surfing, good food and parties with too many smiles to count them all!
+From there, it’s been a pure bliss revolving around workshops, yoga, surfing, good food and parties with too many smiles to count them all!

 <div class="photo-gallery">
   <img class="mid" src="blog_image_path 2017-06-28-ericeira-3.jpg" alt="">